eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 #### Remote SSH connection
 Now that you have a static IP, we can switch over to an SSH connection.
 Using an SSH connection will be faster, more secure and allows for file transfer to and from the board.
 This will be useful if you want to change the plot settings (remove one of the axes, add small data points, change the curve, etc.).
 This will also allow you to change the project files on the board after running the sample application.

-The guide assumes that so far you have been using a Serial connection to the board to perform the initial setup.
-To connect to the board via SSH you will need a client like Putty or TeraTerm.
-You should also setup a password for the root account, by running the `passwd` command.

 ## Step 2: Clone the GitHub/* Repository